lel0023/CTF-Challenges/blue-team/WebStrike-Lab/README.md

 ### Q6
 Recognizing the significance of compromised data helps prioritize incident response actions.
 Which file was the attacker attempting to exfiltrate?

-To answer this question, we have to look at the network traffic after the payload is uploaded.
-A few frames later, we found this packet that contains the commands executed by the attacker
+To answer this question, we need to inspect the network traffic after the payload is uploaded.
+A few frames later, we identified a packet containing the commands executed by the attacker.
 ![PCAPF](./screenshots/pcapf.png)